What Is an MEd Degree? Understanding the Master of Education [Updated 2026]

 Please note: While an MEd prepares students for leadership roles, serving in certain public school leadership positions, such as principal or assistant principal, requires meeting state-specific credentialing or licensure requirements.
 For more information, explore the process of becoming a teacher in California, including the educational background and credentials required.

-Specialized Roles
+Specialized roles

 Enrolling in an MEd program allows students to gain valuable expertise in specific aspects of the public and private education system, including special education, educational technology, and student counseling.
 Graduates of the MEd program at National University have successfully transitioned into roles as educational consultants, PK-12 and higher education counselors, and special education teachers.
-Other specialist roles where MEd degrees are in demand include intervention specialist, educational diagnostician, and reading specialist or literary coach.

-Administration and Policy-Making
+Administration and policy-making

 MEd graduates emerge from their programs prepared to enter policy-making roles within educational organizations, government agencies, or non-profit organizations.
 Depending on the focus of the degree, such as a specialization in organizational leadership or higher education leadership, the MEd can also prepare you for administrative roles, such as becoming the principal or assistant principal of a high school, middle school, or elementary school.

-Learn more about what you can do with a master’s degree in education
+Learn more about what you can do with a master’s degree in education.

 Associate of Arts in General Education Program Page